Azure Container Instances and container orchestrators

 Orchestration with Azure Container Instances: A layered approach

 Azure Container Instances enables a layered approach to orchestration, providing all of the scheduling and management capabilities required to run a single container, while allowing orchestrator platforms to manage multi-container tasks on top of it.

-Because all of the underlying infrastructure for Container Instances is managed by Azure, an orchestrator platform does not need to concern itself with finding an appropriate host machine on which to run a single container.
+Because the underlying infrastructure for container instances is managed by Azure, an orchestrator platform does not need to concern itself with finding an appropriate host machine on which to run a single container.
 The elasticity of the cloud ensures that one is always available.
 Instead, the orchestrator can focus on the tasks that simplify the development of multi-container architectures, including scaling and coordinated upgrades.

-While orchestrator integration with Azure Container Instances is still nascent, we anticipate that a few different environments may emerge:
+While orchestrator integration with Azure Container Instances is still nascent, we anticipate that a few different environments will emerge: